Schedule an Advising Appointment

 - Student who has already earned a bachelor’s degree and hopes to pursue a post-baccalaureate program, job-embedded program, or additional endorsements, please read the information on the page correlating to your interest area by choosing the hyperlink in this paragraph about initiating review for your intended program.

-You should receive additional communication about scheduling an appointment within one week.
-For questions regarding the information requested please contact Meagan Spillers at 865-974-8194.
+You should receive additional communication about scheduling an appointment within seven (7) business days.
+For questions regarding the information requested please contact Meagan Spillers at email@example.com or 865-974-8194.

 Welcome to the College of Education, Health, and Human Sciences!
 If you are a newly admitted transfer student or a student who plans to transfer to UT in the near future, please read the information about scheduling an advising appointment here.